Roker2/Roker2/README.md

 ### Hi, I am Roker2

 - :man: My name is Dmitry, I am from Belarus
-- :computer: I usually work with C++17
+- :computer: I usually work with C++17 and Qt 5, I have 1.5 years of experience with it
 - 🤖 I am Android maintainer:
   - Xiaomi Redmi Note 4X Snapdragon
   - Realme 5 NFC